 Think of all the crazy things young people have to deal with in our current times.
 Having a parent who blows their top over every little thing will keep your child from confiding in you – when they need you and your wisdom the most.

 Let me also mention, that when I say harsh I’m not talking about spanking either.
 Spanking, done in a loving environment, without anger, can be a very effective discipline tool.
-And should be done in love.
+And should only be done in love.
+Although it can clearly be misused and over-used.

 Harsh discipline is done when we’re angry and led by our disappointment, embarrassment, guilt, or some other emotion.
-And can happen in every form of discipline from timeouts, lectures, and spanking.
+And can happen in every form of discipline from timeouts, lectures, mean words, shaming, and spanking.

 The whole point of discipline is to teach our children what’s right and wrong.
 And we do this out of our love.